ModUDuke/Causal-Inference-Modeling/chapter1.md

 ---
-title       : "Introduction to Modeling for Causal Inference" description : "This chapter will introduce you to modeling for causal inference"
+title       : "Modeling for Causal Inference" description : "This chapter will introduce you to modeling for causal inference"

 --- type:VideoExercise lang:arsd aspect_ratio:62.5 xp:50 skills:1 key:812b575a73